MicrosoftDocs/fabric-docs/docs/data-engineering/tutorial-lakehouse-get-started.md

 ## Prerequisites

 Sign up for the free [Microsoft Fabric trial](../get-started/fabric-trial.md).
-For public preview, the Fabric (Preview) trial requires a Power BI license.
-If you don't have one, [sign up for a Power BI free license,](https://app.fabric.microsoft.com) and then you can start the Fabric (Preview) trial.
+The Fabric trial requires a Power BI license.
+If you don't have one, [sign up for a Power BI free license,](https://app.fabric.microsoft.com) and then you can start the Fabric trial.

 ## Create a workspace